Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Numerical examples

-The combination influences of two porosity distribution types and three GPL dispersion patterns on the nonlinear deflection of the piezoelectric FG porous plate with $\Lambda_{GPL}=1.0\; wt.\;\%$ and $e_0=0.4$ is also investigated.
-As evidently depicted in Fig. \ref{fig:Nonlinear_P_G}, for all the considered associations, the combination between the porosity distribution 1 and the GPL dispersion pattern $A$ obtains the best reinforcing performance in the geometrically nonlinear static analysis of the piezoelectric FG porous plate.
-This indicated that the plate structures, where the internal pores are distributed on the midplane and GPLs are dispersed around the top and bottom surfaces, can provide the optimum reinforcement. \\
+The combined influences of two porosity distributions and three GPL patterns on the nonlinear deflection of FG plate structure with $\Lambda_{GPL}=1.0\; wt.\;\%$ and $e_0=0.4$ is thoroughly examined.
+As evidently depicted in Fig. \ref{fig:Nonlinear_P_G}, for all the considered cases, the combination of porosity distribution 1 and pattern $A$ always obtains the best reinforcement performance in the geometrically nonlinear static problems.
+This indicated that the FG plate structures where the internal pores are dispersed on the midplane and GPLs are distributed around the bottom and top surfaces yield the optimum reinforcement. \\